 Failure to Remedy Dangerous Conditions: What This Means for Slip and Fall Victims

 If you or a loved one has suffered injuries in a slip and fall accident, our attorneys will promptly investigate the cause of the fall that led to your injuries.
 Often, we discover that the business, store, or other property where the fall occurred did not follow proper cleaning and maintenance procedures.
-Failure to clean and maintain the premises can result in water, food, drinks, or other slippery substances remaining on the floor, which often leads to slip and fall accidents.
-Businesses can easily prevent many trip and fall injuries by establishing and implementing a regular policy of maintenance and inspection of their floor surfaces.
+Failure to clean and maintain the premises can result in water, food, drinks, or other slippery substances remaining on the floor, often leading to slip and fall accidents.
+Businesses can easily prevent many trip and fall injuries by establishing and implementing a regular maintenance policy and inspection of their floor surfaces.

 Design Defects and Trip and Falls

 In some cases, accidental falls are not caused by a failure of the property owner to remedy a dangerous condition but rather by a dangerous defect in the design of the property.
 This is referred to as a trip and fall accident.
 The Fort Myers slip and fall lawyers at the Spivey Law Firm represent victims injured in accidents caused by dangerously designed parking lots and other defective walking surfaces.
-Accidental falls can occur as a result of:
+In addition, accidental falls can occur as a result of:

 - Crumbled concrete;